 These two provisions would combine to cause the widespread relocation of precincts in urban areas inhabited predominantly by communities of color and the cancellation of the voters in those communities’ ballots.

 That’s not all.
-The bill would also reduce voters’ use of drop boxes by limiting their locations and hours and shrink the windows for voters to request and receive absentee ballots.
+The bill would also reduce voters’ use of drop boxes by limiting their locations and hours and shrink the windows for voters to request and receive mail-in ballots.

 Georgia officials, including Republican Secretary of State Brad Raffensperger, have repeatedly debunked claims of systemic irregularities in the 2020 elections which are being used to justify this legislative agenda.

-Election laws should be structured to increase voter participation, not to suppress it.
+Election laws should be structured to increase voter participation, not erect deliberate barriers that silence voters.
 Democracy works best when all voices are heard.